 |Cherry MX Speed (Silver)||Linear||No||45g||1.2mm|

-The downside of these fast linear switches is that, as much as they are good for gaming, they are bad for everything else as they can cause you to misspell while typing quickly.
-Unless you plan to mostly use your keyboard for gaming, we advise you avoid these as chances are, you aren’t going to like them.
+The downside of these fast linear switches is that, as much as they are suitable for gaming, they are bad for everything else as they can cause you to misspell while typing quickly.

 Best Mechanical Switches Overall

-Mechanical keyboards are simply better for gaming and typing in general; plus, they are more durable and versatile as opposed to the standard membrane keyboards and nowadays, there are many affordable budget models available as well.
-Just make sure that you get the right type of mechanical switches for your preference.
+Mechanical keyboards are simply better for gaming and typing in general; plus, they are more durable and versatile as opposed to the standard membrane keyboards, and nowadays, there are many affordable budget models available.